micahchoo/beehive_poster_viewer/docs/software.md

 ## i18n language localization

-Most of the language-specific text (English, Spanish, etc) for a given poster is in the narratie XML files.
+Most of the language-specific text (English, Spanish, etc) for a given poster is in the narrative XML files.
 But there are a few parts of the general UI that need textual words.

 We use a fairly simple homegrown system for localizing these depending on the `&lang=` URL parameter.
-At the top of the viewer.js file, you'll find some JS hash's that include the proper language-specific text for UI elements, and some simple code to put them on the page in the right places.
+In the js folder, under i18n, there are json files corresponding to language - that include the proper language-specific text for UI elements, you can choose ui elements by their ID and add translations for them.

 Not all of the UI has been properly localized using this system yet, and this area is really still not entirely finished, just a start.